 Looking for a new exercise step platform for your home gym setup?
 Our team of fitness experts chose 10 of the best step platforms on the market to put through rigorous, side-by-side testing.
 We performed circuit after circuit on each platform to reveal which are the most stable, reliable, and slip-resistant.
 Aching muscles and all, we put together this comprehensive review in order to provide you with the most up-to-date information and advice.
 Exercise steps are practical and popular, and our review will help you find the best one to match your needs and budget.We spend a lot of time training indoors and outside, and have in-depth reviews covering some of the most popular fitness equipment on the market.
-Whether you want to trick out your home gym with a top treadmill or a great exercise bike, our teams have the experience and advice to help you enhance your routine with great fitness gear.
+Whether you are looking to complete your setup with one of the best exercise mats around, or want to trick out your home gym with a top treadmill or a top-rated exercise bike, our team has the experience and advice to help you enhance your routine with great fitness gear.

 Our Top Picks

 If you are looking for a versatile piece of home gym equipment, the Yes4All Multifunctional Deck is an excellent choice.
-This bench is strong enough to be used for many strength-building movements and versatile enough to make up for its higher-than-average price tag.
+This bench is strong enough to be used for many strength-building movements and versatile enough to make up for its high sticker price.
 The lower legs lock into place at 8" and 14" but can be safely set up as a decline bench.
 The platform moves from a flat position to a 25, 50, or 75-degree incline, with each one offering safe and stable support.
-The exceptional amount of ways this bench can be positioned makes it an incredibly dynamic choice for home gym use.
+It's an incredibly dynamic choice for home gym use because it can be positioned in so many ways.
 You can easily transition from one configuration to the next without taking time away from your workout.
 This bench even offers a 5.65-liter storage cache beneath the central platform, though when this storage space is full, the adjustable feet are inaccessible.
-The coin-grip surface texture of the Yes4All provides great traction for sweaty hands or wet shoes, and the feet offer excellent floor traction as well.
-This step weighs in at 32 pounds, which means it won't budge while you're doing your exercises.
+The coin-grip surface texture provides great traction for sweaty hands or wet shoes, and the feet offer excellent floor traction as well.
+This step weighs in at 32 pounds and stays in place quite well.
 Yes4All rates this multifunctional aerobic deck for up to 300 pounds, and we believe this to be true.
 During testing, we had a 200-pound man use this as a bench for heavy lifting and a step for jumping, and it held up to the challenge without fail.

 The drawbacks of the Yes4All are relatively sparse in the grand scheme of things.
 We found it to be quite cumbersome to move, though still doable.
 When lifted, the feet tend to buckle, which can add to the overall clunkiness of movement.
-This isn't a problem if you choose to leave the bench in one spot, but we would not recommend this step as one to purchase if you require to move it around often.
+This isn't a problem if you choose to leave the bench in one spot, but we would not recommend this step if you plan to move it around often.
 The only other nitpicky detail we found with this bench is that it is only 14" tall at its highest.
 We love to add box jumps to our circuits, and 14" isn't high enough for a real hop-testing challenge.
-Ultimately, however, anyone who wants an all-in-one bench for lifts and circuits will be very happy with this award winner.
+Ultimately, however, anyone who wants an all-in-one bench for lifts and circuits will be very happy with this option.

 The HomGarden Adjustable Stepper is similar to a few other exercise step platforms in our collection.
 It is versatile enough for full-body circuit use and adjusts to three different settings.
 To adjust this style of step, simply flip the bench upside down, line up the legs and holes, and give a gentle stomp to lock into place.
 The textured surface offers an above-average grip for sweaty hands so that you can perform everything from push-ups to grueling mountain climbers with ease.
 At just under 9 pounds, this platform's light weight also makes it an excellent choice for use in a setting in which it will be moved frequently.
 Plus, the feet can be stored in the step's undercarriage, which aids in keeping your workout setup looking streamlined and neat.